-A full-length poetry collection currently underway, Ecotone, begun in residence at A Studio in the Woods in New Orleans, gives voice and life to an endangered landscape, a bottomland hardwood forest on the south coast of Louisiana currently under threat from environmental degradation and invasive species.
+A full-length poetry collection begun in residence at A Studio in the Woods in New Orleans, Ecotone gives voice and life to a unique endangered landscape: a bottomland hardwood forest on the south coast of Louisiana currently under threat from environmental degradation and invasive species.
 Recently completed, the manuscript is currently under review.
 An interview with Susan Larson on WWNO’s The Reading Life is available here; more information from the Studio is available here.

 Washing day.
 We packed our things